 Belmont Abbey College prepares an Annual Security Report to comply with the Clery Act.
 The Chief of Police and Dean of Student Life are responsible for compiling referrals for criminal offenses and disciplinary actions, respectively.
 Campus Police works closely with all constituencies of the College to provide security and safety on campus.
-Strong working relationships will be fostered by invitations from College staff to Campus Police officers to participate in events, programming, training and educational efforts.
+Strong working relationships are fostered by invitations from College staff to Campus Police officers to participate in events, programming, training and educational efforts throughout the year.